AnthemionTV/Anthemions-Hit-Counter-Extension/README.md

 - The hit counter still shows some debug information when first starting.
 This will be phased out over time.
 To display your hitcounter, a web socket request must be sent.
 Actions such as starting the run timer or reset run will display the overlay.

 - Two many quick changes to the UI can cause some inputs to be lost (this is in testing more rapid than is likely in typical use cases).
+- Changing split order may result in losing some stored values specific to the theme (i.e. PBs).
+Save to a new theme until feature is added to the UI to avoid data loss.